Seasawher/mk-exercise/README.md

 This tool erases parts of Lean code and replaces them with `sorry`.
 I developed this to make it easier to manage exercises in textbooks written in Lean.

+This is inspired by a script in [glimpses of lean](https://github.com/PatrickMassot/GlimpseOfLean/tree/master).

 ## How to use

 Add this repository to your `lakefile`: